Quantum memory: Background and history

 The interaction of quantum radiation with multiple particles has sparked scientific interest over the past decade.
 Quantum memory is one such field, mapping the quantum state of light onto a group of atoms and then restoring it to its original shape.
 Quantum memory is a key element in information processing, such as optical quantum computing and quantum communication, while opening a new way for the foundation of light-atom interaction.
-However, restoring the quantum state of light is no easy task.
-While impressive progress has been made, researchers are still working to make it happen.
+Restoring the quantum state of light remains a challenge for the field.

 Quantum memory based on the quantum exchange to store photon qubits has been demonstrated to be possible.
 Kessel and Moiseev discussed quantum storage in the single photon state in 1993.
 The experiment was analyzed in 1998 and demonstrated in 2003.
 In summary, the study of quantum storage in the single photon state can be regarded as the product of the classical optical data storage technology proposed in 1979 and 1982, an idea inspired by the high density of data storage in the mid-1970s.
 Optical data storage can be achieved by using absorbers to absorb different frequencies of light, which are then directed to beam space points and stored.